 These are the best organic listings a local business can have, and they are mostly taken by businesses with great reviews.
 Sixty percent of customers find these top organic results the most trustworthy ones on Google.

-According to a Moz survey of SEO experts, reviews are ranked number five in importance when it comes to a business landing a top spot in the local pack.
+According to a survey of SEO consultants Sydney, reviews are ranked number five in importance when it comes to a business landing a top spot in the local pack.
 The amount and quality of your reviews send a signal to Google on the authenticity and authority of your business.

 Additionally, you should not ignore getting reviews on sites other than Google.
 Take a look at the results for bakeries in Orlando again: